wikipathways/wikipathways-collection/reports/WP9.md

 * InteractionTests: all 8 tests OK!
 * KEGGMetaboliteTests: all 2 tests OK!
 * LIPIDMAPSTests: all 1 tests OK!
+* MetaboliteStructureTests
+    * atLeastFifteenMetabolites: .x we found 1 problem(s):
+            * Expected true but found false
-* MetaboliteStructureTests: all 2 tests OK!
+    * isPartOfAPathway: .. all OK!
 * MetabolitesTests
     * metaboliteAlsoOtherType: .. all OK!
     * casNumbersNotMarkedAsMetabolite: .. all OK!